Luca Connell: Bolton Wanderers

-Celtic
+Celtic and Queen's Park

 On 29 June 2019, Connell signed a four-year deal with Celtic for a fee of around £350,000.

 Connell was loaned to Queen's Park in March 2021 and again in September 2021.
 He helped them achieve back to back promotions during his two loan spells (from League Two to League One and then from League One to the Championship).

 On 3 June 2022, it was announced that Connell had been released by Celtic, despite having a year left on his contract.
 He left without having made a senior appearance during his three years with the club.

 Barnsley

-On 17 June 2022, Connell returned to England to join League One club Barnsley on a three-year contract before helping Barnsley advance to the EFL League One Playoff Finals.
+On 17 June 2022, Connell returned to England to join League One club Barnsley on a three-year contract.
+In his first season, he helped the club to reach the play-off final, losing 0–1 to Sheffield Wednesday.

-On 8 August 2024, Barnsley F.C confirmed Connell as the club's captain, alongside Marc Roberts who was named as the club's vice-captain.
+On 8 August 2024, Barnsley confirmed Connell as the club's captain after the departure of Jordan Williams, alongside Marc Roberts who was named as the club's vice-captain.